khai2931/quizletclone/README.md

 Any lines that only contain whitespace are ignored.

-(i.e. you can organize your terms with comments that have no tabs)
+(i.e. you can organize your terms with comments that have no tabs -- see `ital101/w2/femMascPlural.txt` for an example)